SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Understanding Conflicting Access to Memory
 ------------------------------------------

-Access to memory happens in your code when you do things like set the value of a variable or pass an argument to a function.
-For example,
-the following code contains both a read access and a write access:

-.. testcode:: memory-read-write

-    // A write access to the memory where "one" is stored -> var one = 1
-    << // one : Int = 1
-    ---
-    // A read access from the memory where "one" is stored -> print("We're number \(one)!")
-    << We're number 1!

-..
-Might be worth a different example, or else I'm going to keep getting "We are Number One" stuck in my head.

 A conflicting access to memory can occur when different parts of your code are trying to access the same area of memory at the same time.